stlehmann/pyads/doc/documentation/testserver.rst

 Testserver
 ==========

-A testserver was made for pyads initially for internal testing.
+The testserver was created initially for internal testing.
 However, you can also use the testserver to test your application.
 Use it when no real ADS server is available, for example during continuous integration or when TwinCAT is not installed.